 "Where are we going?" she whispered, nervously, as the door in front of them slowly creaked open-without visible means of propulsion.

 "Another sinkhole," Mogget said, matter-offactly.
-"It is where the First Blood . . . ach . . ."
+"It is where the First Blood . . . ach . . . "

 He choked, hissed, and then rephrased his sentence rather drably, with "It is interesting."

-200 force suddenly tugging at her hair, her hands, her surcoat, the hilt of her sword.
+"What do you mean-" Sabriel began, but she fell silent as they passed the doorway, magical force suddenly tugging at her hair, her hands, her surcoat, the hilt of her sword.
 Mogget's fur stood on end, and his collar rotated halfway around of its own accord, till the Charter marks of binding were uppermost and clearly readable, bright against the leather.